srl-labs/learn-srlinux/docs/kb/event-handler.md

     }
     ```

-As seen from the output example above, script' output mostly contains a list of various actions.
+As seen from the output example above, the script output mostly contains a list of various actions.
 These actions are passed to the Event Handler for processing.

 #### Actions
 An incomplete list of actions is provided below for reference.

 ##### set-ephemeral-cfg
 Allows a user to ephemerally change a state leaf.
 Each `set-ephemeral-path` is a `path:value`.
-Paths are provided in a CLI notation with a possibility to use ranges.
+Paths are provided in a CLI notation with the possibility to use ranges.

 The most common use case for this action is setting an interface oper-state based on some other criteria like in the [oper-group use case](../tutorials/programmability/event-handler/oper-group/oper-group-intro.md).